jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 - __Priests:__ Saylor, Pomp, Wood (just to name a few).
 - __Clergyman:__ The coal powered miners of the Chinese hinterlands

 It is imporant to familiarize yourself with the high priests given their reach of influence.
-These Ministers of the faith are often active as many mediums possible to enlighten the pagans on how a devout commitment to Bitcoin is the only true salvation from the evils of "The Fed".
-They will also preach how Bitcoin a is digital ~~currency~~ gold --  which is super valuable because of its ~~artificial~~ divine scarcity.
+These Ministers of the faith will find any platform they can to enlighten the pagans on how a devout commitment to Bitcoin is the only true salvation from the evils of "The Fed".
+From them you will also learn how Bitcoin a is digital ~~currency~~ gold --  which is super valuable because of its ~~artificial~~ divine scarcity.

 To join the Bitcoin religion is not as simple as buying BTC on Coinbase.
 One must follow the strict dogma to be considered a member of the faith.
 The first rule is to recognize and accept Bitcoin for monotheistic worship.